What is data mining? A definition, an overview of data mining tools, the process & applications

 Do you have big data and want to set up a data mining model, but don’t know where to start?
 Then the data mining consultancy branch of Passionned Group can help you.
 We can deliver an interim data mining expert on short notice who can support you in every phase of the data mining process.
 We can also organize an in-company data mining course for a select group of colleagues who need to get started.

-Would you like more information about deploying one or more data mining consultants or our Data mining in R training course?
+Would you like more information about deploying one or more data mining consultants or our Data Mining in R training course?
 Feel free to contact the consultants of the Passionned Group.
 We would love to help you out.

 About Passionned Group